Kawaxte/TwentyTenLauncher/README.md

 ![GitHub Pre-Release](https://img.shields.io/github/v/release/Kawaxte/TwentyTenLauncher?include_prereleases&sort=date&logo=github&label=pre-release&style=for-the-badge)
 ![GitHub Downloads (Pre-Release)](https://img.shields.io/github/downloads-pre/Kawaxte/TwentyTenLauncher/latest/total?sort=semver&logo=github&label=downloads@pre-release&style=for-the-badge)

-This repository contains an application that lets you play older versions of Minecraft that were released between June 2010 and
+This repository contains an application that lets you play older versions of Minecraft.
-January 2011.
 It's named after the year the original Minecraft Launcher was released, and is designed to give you an authentic experience of playing Minecraft as it was in the past.

 ## Features

 - Play different versions of Minecraft from the past; from February 2010 up to September 2011.
 - Hear the classic sounds of Minecraft, like the scary cave sounds and the infamous hurt sound.
 - Join servers that still run older versions of Minecraft, and see your skin or cape (_if the version